balunist/mbp_docs2/source/usage/quickstart.rst

 list on the lumber tab you can also optionally create and manage stock using :blue-bold:`Material Management`.
 These lumber lists also have a selectable grain direction for each board defined.

-When MBP is arranging part on a board it will align the long edge of a part with the targeted board grain direction by default with a few exceptions.
+When MBP is arranging the parts on a board it will align the long edge of a part with the targeted board grain direction by default with a few exceptions.

 - If the option :ref:`Can Rotate <rotate-label>` is selected a part may have it's long edge rotated 90 degrees to the grain